nitin-motiani/jlisp/src/Plans.md

 10. What are we going to do about NIL/NULL thing?

+11. My current plan for Functions is to have an abstract function expression.
+And inheriting from that

+12. In future, can I look into generics for type inference stuff?
+Maybe useful for numbers, strings, etc.

+13. First step towards working code is to have fixed number of args for functions.
+Not a list.
+Then we'll see.

+14. There is a huge confusion with function stuff.
+One idea I am playing with is to not have functions as expression type, but rather have a whole different type with a method call.
+Which handles scope creation and shit like that.
+The problem with that approach is the whole pains of not fitting with expression hierarchy everywhere including the scope maps and having problems with things like closures.
+Having everything be some type of expressions does help.
+Though if I have to downcast so often, maybe it's not best.
+Other is to have Function as an expression, but provide a whole different method called call or something which does the arg thing and then calls the evaluate with scope.
+It's not completely clean unfortunately, but could work.

+Another is to have function expressions but wrap up shit in a Invoker to handle bindings etc, and then evaluate function but that seems useless and ProceedureExpression can do that.

+In anyway, I need to pass args to function.
+Not sure yet whether function should create its scope or whether Proc expression should do it?

+Another idea is to have some sort of Callable interface and have function implement it so semantics are clear, whether the expression is callable or not is the funda.
+I have gone with this appraoch for time being.
+May have to be changed.

+15. I am starting to wonder how to handle List expression.
+It's not constant exactly (or is it?)
+Should I have a getValue thing there separately.
+Should I have a whole different data interface too like callable to have getValue thingy going

 Exception Types Required :-
 1. Variable not found.
 Scheme REPL shows me unbound variable.
 So may show some cool message like that
 2. Condition in if should be boolean type

+Test Expressions :-

+1. (lambda (x) x)
+2. (lambda (x) (x))